On 14 November, Sotheby's marquee auctions in New York were unveiled with a modern art evening sale which brought in a total of US$253.3 million.

 Hague’s City Hall

-A quintessential example of the Modernist master’s distinctive style, Composition No. II bears all the hallmarks of his revolutionary, seminal approach to composition – using only vertical and horizontal black lines against planes of primary colours and a white ground.
+A quintessential example of the Dutch modernist’s distinctive style, Composition No. II bears all the hallmarks of his revolutionary, seminal approach to composition – using only vertical and horizontal black lines against planes of primary colours and a white ground.

-Painted in 1930 at the high point of Mondrian's career, the work has been included in major exhibitions, including National Gallery of Art in Washington, D.C; The Museum of Modern Art in New York.
+Painted in 1930 at the high point of Mondrian's career, the work has been included in major exhibitions, including the National Gallery of Art in Washington, D.C, and The Museum of Modern Art in New York.
 From 2015 to 2016, it was on loan to the Tate Modern in London.

 Lot 108 | Pablo Picasso | Guitare sur une table, Oil on canvas